numbas/numbas-lti-provider/doc/source/admin/installing-rhel-7.rst

 These instructions will take a fresh machine using RHEL 7 and set up the Numbas LTI tool provider to run through NGINX.
 On different operating systems or with different web servers, the process will be different.
+There are alternate instructions for :ref:`installation on Ubuntu <installation>`.

 We will set up: